-If you are traveling with a Motorhome, Camping Alvor (hwww.campingalvor.com/) has some good spots with rates starting from €10 (approx. $11, £8, $15 CAD, $16 AUD) per night.
+If you are traveling with a Motorhome, Camping Alvor (hwww.campingalvor.com/) has some good spots with rates starting from €10 (approx. $11, £8, $14 CAD, $15 AUD) per night.
 You can also visit www.algarvemotorhomepark.com to find some decent camping spots in Algarve.
 This website is convenient for finding the perfect place.

-- Weather: The winter weather in Portimao (Portugal) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Portimao (Portugal) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.